The Do’s and Don’ts of Public Speaking

 Do use visuals sparingly to support your speech.

-Your audience is here to listen to your talk because they wanted to hear you talk.
+Your audience is here to listen to your talk because they wanted to hear you talk and appreciate someone with great public speaking skills.
 If all they wanted was a visual, they could have read a blog post.
 That’s why you shouldn’t rely too heavily on your visual aids.
 Instead, use them sparingly, maybe sharing graphics for just a few of your key points instead of using aids throughout the entire talk.

 That way, you can make sure your visual aids are truly supporting your speech and not detracting from it.